Hussain0Ali55/Hussain0Ali55/README.md

 I am also currently experimenting with predictive models, natural language processing, and computer vision.

-I want to deepen my understanding of algorithmic theory, mathematical modeling, and research methods for ML and AI.
+I want to work towards building AI/ML models that either solve an issue or contribute to other applications and technologies.
+I also want to deepen my understanding of algorithmic theory, mathematical modeling, and research methods for ML and AI.

 I love what I do and am excited to keep learning, building, and collaborating with others.